Baingan bharta – Smoky brinjals mashed and cooked with tomato and Indian spices

 - Cook till it become soft and the skin looks charred and shrinked and start peeeling off.

-- Remove the cloves and dip the roasted brinjals in a bowl of water and peel off the skin completely and discard it, and then mash the pulp completely with a fork or chop finely.
+- Remove the cloves and peel off the skin completely and discard it, and then mash the pulp and chillies completely with a fork or chop finely.

-- Heat oil in a pan and add cumin seeds,when they start crackling add the green chiles(slit lengthwise)
+- Heat oil in a pan and add cumin seeds,when they start crackling add the chopped tomatoes

 - Cover and cook for 4-5 minutes or till tomatoes become soft.